AngleProtocol/merkl-docs/merkl-mechanisms/customization-options.md

 ```

 #### Dynamic blacklist (example)
-Similarly, you can keep a mutable blacklist without having to cancel and then recreate a campaign.
+Similarly, **you can keep a mutable blacklist without having to cancel and then recreate a campaign**.
 To achieve this:
 - Use the `MULTIPLY` boosting function
 - Set a boost of "0" for blacklisted addresses, and "1000000000" (i.e 1× in base 9) for the `ZERO_ADDRESS` (that way all non-blacklisted addresses receive rewards)